Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Introduction

 \section{Introduction}

-In recent years, research has shown promising applications of seaweed biomass for climate mitigation.
-It can be used as human food, as cattle fodder that reduces methane emissions from burping \cite{roque2019effect}, for bio fuel and plastic to replace oil \cite{yong2022seaweed}, and as carbon capture when the biomass is sunk to the ocean floor, it removes carbon dioxide from the atmosphere \cite{drawdown}.
-To deliver on this promise, the production needs to scale by extending seaweed farming from near-shore, labor-intensive practices to more automated solutions utilizing the vast expanse of the open oceans \cite{tullberg2022review,bhabra_et_al_Oceans2020}.
+Recent research has shown promising applications of seaweed biomass for climate mitigation.
+It can be used as human food, as cattle feed that reduces methane emissions \mwnote{from burping} \cite{roque2019effect}, for biofuel and plastic \mwnote{to replace oil} \cite{yong2022seaweed}, and for carbon capture i.e. when the biomass is sunk to the ocean floor, it removes carbon dioxide from the atmosphere \cite{drawdown}.
+To deliver on this promise, production must scale by expanding seaweed farming from labor-intensive operations near shore to automated solutions utilizing the vast expanse of the open oceans \cite{tullberg2022review}.
+But conventional farming becomes economically infeasible in deeper waters as anchoring costs increase with depth \cite{ross2022seaweed}.